 An indication for the appointment of an antibacterial drug is a diagnosed or suspected bacterial infection.

-The most common mistake in outpatient practice is the prescription of antibacterial drugs for acute respiratory viral infections (ARVI), which takes place in both therapeutic and pediatric practice.
-At the same time, errors can be caused both by an incorrect interpretation of symptoms (the doctor takes ARVI for a bacterial bronchopulmonary infection in the form of pneumonia or bronchitis), and the desire to prevent bacterial complications of ARVI.
+The most common mistake in outpatient practice is the prescription of antibacterial drugs for acute respiratory viral infections (ARVI), which occurs both in therapeutic and pediatric practice.
+At the same time, errors can be due to both an incorrect interpretation of the symptoms (the doctor takes ARVI for a bacterial bronchopulmonary infection in the form of pneumonia or bronchitis), and the desire to prevent bacterial complications of ARVI.

-With all the difficulties in making a decision in such situations, it is necessary to be aware that antibacterial drugs do not affect the course of a viral infection and, therefore, their appointment for ARVI is not justified (see table 2).
-At the same time, the alleged possibility of preventing bacterial complications of viral infections by prescribing antibacterial drugs has not been confirmed in clinical practice.
+With all the difficulties in making a decision in such situations, it is necessary to be aware that antibacterial drugs do not affect the course of a viral infection and, therefore, their appointment in ARVI is not justified (see Table 2).
+At the same time, the supposed possibility of preventing bacterial complications viral infections with the help of prescribing antibacterial drugs does not find confirmation in clinical practice.
 In addition, it is obvious that the widespread unjustified use of antibacterial drugs in ARVI is fraught with the formation of drug resistance and an increased risk of adverse reactions in the patient.

 Table 2.
 Infectious diseases of the respiratory tract of predominantly viral etiology